What are the GDPR rules governing the transfer of personal data to a third-country?

 Has Coveo performed a Transfer Impact Assessment (“TIA”)?

 Yes.
-Controllers and processors should warrant through an assessment - a TIA - that, at the time of agreeing to the SCCs, they have no reason to believe that the laws and practices applicable to the data importer are not in line with the requirements laid out in the SCCs.
+When the Transfer is based on the SCCs, controllers and processors should warrant through an assessment - a TIA - that, at the time of agreeing to the SCCs, they have no reason to believe that the laws and practices applicable to the data importer are not in line with the requirements laid out in the SCCs.

-Coveo customers may choose to store Customer Data in the EEA or in the U.S. In both cases, Coveo then transfers Personal Data to Canada, which offers an adequate level of protection, and to the U.S in order to provide the Hosted Services (as defined in Coveo Customer Agreement).
-Coveo relies on the SCCs and on a TIA for such transfers, taking into account any relevant contractual, technical or organisational safeguards put in place by Coveo to supplement the SCCs.
+Coveo customers may choose to store Customer Data in the EEA, in the U.S., in Canada or in Australia.
+In such cases, Coveo then transfers Personal Data to Canada, which offers an adequate level of protection, and to the U.S in order to provide the Hosted Services (as defined in Coveo Customer Agreement).

 Does Coveo take into account transfers of personal data made to and from the United Kingdom (“UK”)?